Remove tile floor without damaging underfloor heating – Steps and tips

 Step 3: Loosening tiles

 Should the test tile come out very easily, you may choose to remove the entire floor with the hammer and chisel.
 After all, this is the most careful way and gives the least chance of damage.
 Unfortunately, however, this is often not possible.
 Usually a breaker has to come into play.
-You can carefully place the hammer underneath the tile and break the tiles one by one.
+You can carefully place the hammer under the tile to break the tiles one by one.
 Be very careful not to chisel too deeply into the subfloor, as this can damage the underfloor heating pipe.
 So really take your time for this step and proceed carefully.

 Step 4: Remove glue residue